 KaTom #: 050-DD88LWH

 KaTom #: 864-EURO5HC

 KaTom #: 118-NC28HC1W

 Since an ice cream freezer is just as necessary to an ice cream parlor as the frozen dairy products themselves, there is a wide range of versions to best fit the needs of every establishment.
 With so many different models available, it can seem a little confusing at first.
 Below is a buying guide to help you find the model that is right for your business.

 Three Different Groups

-Overall, you can separate the hundreds of models into three separate groups.
+Overall, you can separate the models into three separate groups.
 Each group is designed to accommodate a specific type of frozen treat:

 - Ice Cream Dipping Cabinet